BeniaDev/applied_ml_tsu/module_1.md

 ### Requirements
 We don't accept homework if any of the following requirements are not satisfied:
 - The code should be situated in a public github (or gitlab) repository.
 Two branches: `dev` for development and `master` for the latest working version.
 - You should build your project using [poetry](https://python-poetry.org/docs/) to freeze dependendecies of python packages you use.
-And attach your .whl file
+And attach your .whl file.
+Or if you want you can add only poetry.lock file to your repo.
 - Readable and Understandable `README.md` file:
     - Your fullname & group
     - "**How To**" for your repo: train model, evaluate, deploy.
 With and without docker.